-Ruo-Yi Wu, Zhe Shao, Tian-fu Wu, The State key Laboratory Breeding Base of Basic Science of Stomatology (Hubei-MOST) and Key Laboratory of Oral Biomedicine Ministry of Education, School and Hospital of Stomatology, Wuhan University, Wuhan 430072, Hubei Province, China
+Ruo-Yi Wu, Zhe Shao, Tian-fu Wu, The State Key Laboratory Breeding Base of Basic Science of Stomatology (Hubei-MOST) and Key Laboratory of Oral Biomedicine Ministry of Education, School and Hospital of Stomatology, Wuhan University, Wuhan 430072, Hubei Province, China

 Ruo-Yi Wu, Zhe Shao, Tian-fu Wu, Department of Oral and Maxillofacial Surgery, School and Hospital of Stomatology, Wuhan University, Wuhan 430072, Hubei Province, China

-Author contributions: Wu RY and Shao Z contributed equally to this work; Wu RY and Shao Z collected the information and reviewed the literature, Wu TF and Wu RY wrote the paper.
+Author contributions: Wu RY and Shao Z contributed equally to this work; Wu RY and Shao Z collected the information and reviewed the literature; Wu TF and Wu RY wrote the paper.

 Supported by Wuhan Morning Light Plan of Youth Science and Technology, No. 2017050304010305; National Natural Science Foundation of China, No. 81702705.

-Informed consent statement: The patient involved has been informed before we submit this case report and signed the consent.
+Informed consent statement: The patient involved was informed prior to submission of this case report and provided written consent.

 Conflict-of-interest statement: We have no conflicts of interest to declare.